MicroEJ/docs/VEEWear/offloading.rst

 Offloading
 ==========

-Many modern smartwatches rely on a high-power microprocessor (such as a Qualcomm Snapdragon) running Android.
+Many high-end smartwatches rely on a microprocessor running Android.
+The power consumption of these devices is fairly high and show an average battery life of one or two days.
 Integrating an extra low-power microcontroller into the watch's hardware enables the delegation of specific tasks from the main microprocessor, resulting in an increased battery life.
 Keeping a powerful microprocessor on the hardware ensures the ability to display high-performance animations and access the Android ecosystem.

 Solution
 --------

 VEE Wear offers a comprehensive solution for software development on this dual architecture:

 - MicroEJ VEE enables the execution of applications written in high-level code through virtualization on the microcontroller.
 - the :ref:`Android Compatibility Kit <runnning_on_android>` allows the execution of the same application on the microprocessor without the need for re-implementation.
-- the Offloading Framework allows to switch between the two processors depending on their capabilities and on the watch design
+- the Offloading Framework provides the ability to switch the application context between the two processors depending on their capabilities and on the application flow.

 One Code, Two Targets
 ~~~~~~~~~~~~~~~~~~~~~